project-89/argOS/designDocsBackup/core/system-architecture.md

 ## System Development

-Creating new systems in TinySim follows a clear pattern:
+Creating new systems in ArgOS follows a clear pattern:

 ### System Template